 There are numerous gaps in external statistics on the number of recipients of market income and aggregate amounts.

-Table 4.3 shows that the number of people receiving employment income is overestimated by around 15-17 percent in 2015-2017 in EUROMOD compared to the LFS figures.
+Table 4.3 shows that the number of people receiving employment income is overestimated by around 17-18 percent in 2016-2018 in EUROMOD compared to the LFS figures.
 This may be partially explained by the fact that EU-SILC based data would pick up income received for short periods of time and sum the recipients across the year, while in LFS the average annual number of those receiving employment or self-employment income is given.
-As in the period of 2015-2017 the situation in the labour market and the economy has improved, the ratio between EUROMOD and LFS has decreased slightly over the years.
+As in the period of 2016-2018 the situation in the labour market and the economy has improved, the ratio between EUROMOD and LFS has increased slightly over the years.
 Another important reason for overestimation of the receipt of this (and other) important income sources is the fact that the weights in EU-SILC are calibrated only towards demographic variables.

-At the same time the number of recipients of self-employment income is highly overestimated in EUROMOD in 2015 (ratio is 1.75 - i.e. similar to both 2016 and 2017 data).
+At the same time the number of recipients of self-employment income is highly overestimated in EUROMOD in 2016 (ratio is 1.64 - i.e. similar to both 2017 and 2018 data).
 Supposedly, people tend not to report the fact that they are engaged in self-employed activities to the authorities.
 Other factors for overestimation of the number of self-employed are similar to those for employment income recipients.

-The total amounts of employment income in EUROMOD are underestimated compared to external statistics (see Table 4.4).
+The total amounts of gross employment income in EUROMOD are underestimated compared to external statistics (see Table 4.4).
 We, however, are using information on aggregate wages and salaries from the national accounts that is not strictly comparable with the survey estimates available in EU-SILC.
-The total amount of employment income is underestimated in EUROMOD by around 13-15% in 2015-2017.
+The total amount of employment income is underestimated in EUROMOD by around 14-15% in 2016-2018.
 External statistics for later years are not yet available.
-Although we seem to capture the growth in the aggregate amount of the employment income between 2015 and 207 and the growth in average employment income, the values of average employment income are underestimated in EUROMOD by 11% in 2015-2016 and by 8% in 2017.
+However, we see a rapid increase in the total gross income for 2019.
+This is a result of a combination of two factors: a rapid growth in earnings between 2018-2019 (at around 10 %) and a tax reform.
+The latter caused recalculation of gross earning applying a factor of 1.289 as social insurance cotributions previously paid by the employer (and hence not reflected in the gross earnings) are now to a major extent transferred to the employees (and hence are now part of the gross wage).
+The values of average employment income are similarly underestimated in EUROMOD by around 13% between 2016-2018.
 The respective statistics for other types of market income are not available.
+The EUROMOD predicts a rapid increase in the amounts of employment income in 2019, by around 39 % compared with 2018.
+This increase is expected with regard to the most recent tax reform and increased all employment incomes by factor of 1.289.
+Additionally, an increase is also expected to be influenced by annual growth in earnings and lowered tax burden.